Ina-Zyka/LMS/README.md

 #### 5. Build Management
-To build our LMS, we have used PyBuilder using the command pyb.
+The tool we used to build our LMS is PyBuilder.
 The Build of the project was successful, [here](https://github.com/Ina-Zyka/LMS/blob/main/images/Build%20successful.png) you can find a screenshot.
-Furthermore, you can find the [build fle](https://github.com/Ina-Zyka/LMS/blob/main/build.py) and setup file(https://github.com/Ina-Zyka/LMS/blob/main/setup.py)
+Furthermore, you can find the [build fle](https://github.com/Ina-Zyka/LMS/blob/main/build.py) and [setup file](https://github.com/Ina-Zyka/LMS/blob/main/setup.py).

 #### 6. Unit-Tests